Barbara Baert: Prizes and awards

-Since January 2014, she has been a life member of the Royal Flemish Academy of Belgium for Science and the Arts (Koninklijke Vlaamse Academie van België voor Wetenschappen en Kunsten [KVAB]).
+Since January 2014, she has been a life member of the Royal Flemish Academy of Belgium for Science and the Arts.
 She is also a member of the Academia Europaea, a pan-European academy of humanities, letters, law, and sciences.
-Between April and September 2015, she held a fellowship at the Internationale Kolleg für Kulturtechnikforschung und Medienphilosophie (IKKM) (International Research Institute for Cultural Techniques and Media Philosophy).
+Between April and September 2015, she held a fellowship at the International Research Institute for Cultural Techniques and Media Philosophy (Internationale Kolleg für Kulturtechnikforschung und Medienphilosophie) in Weimar, Germany.

 In 2017, Baert received the honour of Commander of the Order of Léopold, Belgium's oldest and highest order.
-In 2019, she became a member in residence of the Institute for Advanced Study (IAS) at Princeton University.
-In 2020 she was a fellow at the Berlin Center for Advanced Studies Bildevidenz, and in 2021 she was the holder of the James Loeb Lecture at the Zentralinstitut für Kunstgeschichte, München.
-There she gave a lecture, 'How Kairos transformed into Occasio (Grisaille, School of Mantegna, 1495–1510), about the Kairos/Occasio motif.
-With her paper on the same motif, she offered the first complete status quaestionis (state of investigation) on the meanings attributed to the grisaille (a painting technique) from the first hypothesis of Aby Warburg (1866–1929) to the present.
+In 2019, she became a member in residence of the Institute for Advanced Study in Princeton, New Jersey and in 2020, a fellow at the Berlin Center for Advanced Studies BildEvidenz.
+In 2021 she gave the James Loeb Lecture at the Central Institute for Art History (Zentralinstitut für Kunstgeschichte) in Munich, Germany, on 'How Kairos transformed into Occasio (Grisaille [a painting technique], School of Mantegna, 1495–1510)', about the Kairos/Occasio motif.
+With her paper on the same motif, she offered the first complete status quaestionis (state of investigation) on the meanings attributed to grisaille from the first hypothesis of Aby Warburg (1866–1929) to the present.

-In 2023, Baert became Warburg-Professur at the Warburg Haus, a German art and history forum in Hamburg, Germany.
-In 2024, she was holder of the Dahlem Humanities Center Lectures at Freie Universität in Berlin, and the same year a visiting professor at the Centre André Chastel–Université de Sorbonne (University of the Sorbonne) in Paris at the invitation of Stéphane Toussaint.
+In 2023, Baert became a professor at the Warburg House, Hamburg (Warburg Haus), a German art and history forum.
+In 2024, she was asked to give a lecture as part of the Dahlem Humanities Center Lectures programme at the Free University of Berlin (Freie Universität Berlin), and the same year was made a visiting professor at the André Chastel Center – University of the Sorbonne (Centre André Chastel – Université de Sorbonne) in Paris at the invitation of Stéphane Toussaint.